Our research is editorially independent but we may earn a commission for purchases made through our links.

-Snorkeling is one of the most popular activities in beach destinations across Mexico.
+Snorkeling is one of the most popular activities at many top beach destinations in Mexico.
 The waters off the country’s coastline are filled with all sorts of colorful marine life, but of course, there are some places that are better than others.
 If you hope to plan a trip focused around being in the water, these spots are the best of the best when it comes to snorkeling in Mexico.

 YOU'RE ALL SET!